thetrung/fxhash-pfp-pixel/README.md

 **Important:**
 * Make sure to use *no* spaces in your file or folder names!
 If you want spaces in the attributes, use `_` instead
+* Emojis, question marks, and other special characters in folder or file names will not work either.
 * All images need to be the *exact* same size, otherwise they will look skewed
 * All images need to be in the PNG format
 * All images need to be transparent in all spots where lower layers should be seen through